gbrlfaria/gbrlfaria.github.io/_posts/2023-09-06-neural-network-computational-power.md

   </table>
 </div>
 <div class="caption">
   Maximum accuracy in recognizing different formal languages across the Chomsky hierarchy (R = Regular, DCF = deterministic context-free, CS = context-sensitive) <d-cite key="deletang2023chomsky"></d-cite>. <d-footnote>Notice how the autoregressive Transformer is able to perfectly solve the string duplication task.
-This might explain one of the most important abilities of LLMs such as ChatGPT, which is to transform text while reliably maintaining information (think of formatting some data into a table or a JSON string).</d-footnote>
+This might help explain one of the most important abilities of LLMs such as ChatGPT, which is to transform text while reliably maintaining information (think of formatting some data into a table or a JSON string).</d-footnote>
 </div>

 <div class="row justify-content-center">